waimea-igdaikee/200-dtd-assessment/docs/design.md

 - Allows members of the public to create bookings for different services
 - Allows admins to view and manage bookings

 This was a high-level overview of what I needed the website to do, and it has met all these requirements well.
-This can be seen in the video.
+This can be seen in the video above.

 ### Review of Aesthetics